dansinker/tacofancy/condiments/beet_salsa.md

 * 1 bunch of beets
 * 1 or more lemons

+## Directions

-Fry tomatoes, pepper(s), onion and garlic in a pan until they are brown and tomato skins are peeling away.
-Move ingredients to the blender and purèe.
-Chop beets to a blendable size and add to salsa.
-Add salt and pepper to taste.
-Squeeze in desired amount of lemon and blend one more time.
+1. Fry tomatoes, pepper(s), onion and garlic in a pan until they are brown and tomato skins are peeling away.
+1. Move ingredients to the blender and purèe.
+1. Chop beets to a blendable size and add to salsa.
+1. Add salt and pepper to taste.
+1. Squeeze in desired amount of lemon and blend one more time.

 tags: vegetarian, vegan